← home

 celery -A app.celery events

-This spins up a nice interactive terminal ui listing all the details of the scheduled tasks.
+This spins up a nice interactive terminal UI listing all the details of the scheduled tasks.

 Conclusion